In this topic:

 when opening the Cryovac packaging.
 This odor is normal and should dissipate

 In terms of size and weight of slabs, experiment to find out what you like.
 I like to buy smaller slabs, around 2 pounds each, believing that there's a higher ratio of meat to bone in smaller slabs.
 Some people like larger slabs.
 Try different sizes and make your own judgment.
 But remember, every slab is unique.
 You can line up several slabs of similar size and weight, cook them all the same way, and find each one different in terms of tenderness.
-That's part of the fun of barbecue!
+That's part of the fun and variability of barbecue!

 More and more often, the fresh pork products sold by supermarket chains and discount retailers have been "enhanced" with a solution of water, sodium phosphate, and flavorings.
 The pork industry believes that consumers like enhanced pork products because they are juicier and more tender even when overcooked.

 Some people describe the taste of enhanced ribs as artificial or hammy.
-Some unsuspecting buyers apply a typical salt-laden rub to these ribs and then wonder why they ended up tasting so salty—not realizing that the ribs had already been pumped full of salt and other flavorings.
+Some unsuspecting buyers apply a typical salt-laden rub to these ribs and then wonder why they ended up tasting too salty—not realizing that the ribs had already been pumped full of salt and other flavorings.

 The point is simple: Make sure you know what you're buying.
 See Enhanced Meat for more information on this trend and how you can identify enhanced pork products in the supermarket.